 Then there’s those guys that only practice one thing.
 Maybe it’s nothing but movement for an hour or maybe it’s some hyper specific combo that will never work in a real match.
 Whatever it is, they’re sure to hog that section for an extended period of time.
 God forbid you want a turn on the record function.
 You’ll surely be waiting for hours.

-I think it’s best if I just take a break from fighting games this month to avoid all the overcrowding and the stress.
-Instead, I could use this time to work on a new year’s resolution of my own.
+It’s probably best to just take a break from fighting games this month to avoid all the overcrowding and the stress.
+Instead this time could be used to work on a new year’s resolution of my own.
 After all, I hear it’s a great time of year to sign up for a gym membership.